 “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.”
-(John 14:26 NKJV, words in emphasis mine.)
+(John 14:26 NKJV, emphasis mine.)

 God wants us to open our Bible every day and ask the Holy Spirit to teach us from it.
 We will be amazed at what new insights He will show us in God’s Word.
 He has many things that He wants to impart to us so that we might reach new heights in Christ.

 “But solid food food belongs to those who are of full age, that is, those who by reason of use have their (spiritual) senses exercised to discern both good and evil.”
 (Hebrews 5:14 NKJV, word in parentheses mine and emphasis mine.)

 We are all aware of our physical ears, but we also have spiritual ears.
 If we learn to exercise our spiritual senses, we will discern the voice of the Holy Spirit.
 When we recognize His voice, we need to pay attention to Him and do what He tells us to do.
 If we are found faithful in obeying Him in little things, He will entrust us with bigger responsibilities.
 This is the kind of relationship that the Holy Spirit wants with us!